 All notated work is to be played as written.
-There should be no changes or arrangement (unless previously agreed with Rockschool).
+Where a candidate wishes to perform alternative content (for example, playing their own solo), an equivalent level of technical outcomes must be demonstrated.
+Otherwise, there should be no changes or arrangement (unless previously agreed with Rockschool).
 Each piece is specifically written/presented carefully to achieve a number of outcomes appropriate for the grade.